• Skip to primary navigation

 June 5, 2015 by Marcy Litle Leave a Comment

 I didn’t expect to like this book.
-I started it only because the author is a fellow board member at RCWMS and reading it seemed like the congenial thing to do.
-Plus, the title caught my attention.
-Erin and I have at least one thing in common; I, too, am a commitment phobe.
-Unlike Erin, […]
+I started it only because the author is a fellow board member at RCWMS and reading it seemed like the congenial thing to […]

 Filed Under: Books